Eight Tips to Avoid Lawsuits (Con’d)

 Printers and paper carry hidden codes that can lead to the actual printer and maybe even the location of its use being identified by people who specialize in such matters.
 The prospect of throwing those printed documents in the garbage bin becomes less attractive when those codes raise their ugly heads.
+So, the next tip on how to protect assets is to not let your documents get into the wrong hands.
 What to do?
+Frappe them in a shredder, or ensure that they are utterly destroyed in some way.
 Consign them to the fire, maybe.
-Frappe them in a shredder, or ensure that they are utterly destroyed in some way.
 These stunning technological advances may well be demanding that we return to more old fashioned ways of dealing with their results.

 We’re Being Watched

 It’s a New Day, a New World, of Watching and Being Watched